ovh/docs/pages/manage_and_operate/observability/logs_data_platform/opensearch_index/guide.de-de.md

 ### Management through OpenSearch API

 On Logs Data Platform, we allow users to use OpenSearch API to handle the lifecycle of their indices.
 You can create and delete indices directly with the OpenSearch API.
 You can also create aliases and them.
-We even support templates to allow users to create their mapping a the creation of the index automatically !
+We even support templates to allow users to create their mapping a the creation of the index automatically!

 #### Index creation and deletion